A pioneering experiment combining single-antenna and aperture-synthesis data to measure Faraday rotation with GMIMS and the CGPS: Discussion

-The change in polarization angle from outside the `polarization knots' moving toward their centres that we observe in a single channel of our full-scale data agrees with the findings of \cite{Ransom_2008} (a negative change in angle, corresponding to clockwise rotation and negative RM).
-The discrepancy between this result and the RMs derived from the linear fits to our combined full-scale 4-channel data may be due to the full-scale data being dominated by large-scale RM structures.
+The change in polarization angle from outside the `polarization knots' moving toward their centers that we observe in a single channel of our full-scale data agrees with the findings of \cite{Ransom_2008} (a negative change in angle, corresponding to clockwise rotation and negative RM).
+The discrepancy between this result and the RMs derived from the linear fits to our combined full-scale four-channel data may be due to the full-scale data being dominated by large-scale RM structures.
 Using the spatial variation in polarization angle across the arc may probe smaller-scale RM features than the overall RM of the region.
 The best practice is likely to examine both single-antenna and aperture-synthesis data in addition to full-scale data in order to thoroughly study Faraday rotation of structures on different scales.

-It is important to note that, in general, uncertainties in the RM values can also result from Faraday complexity not observable in the 35-MHz 4-band CGPS frequency range.
+It is important to note that, in general, uncertainties in the RM values can also result from Faraday complexity not observable in the 35~MHz four-band CGPS frequency range.
+There may be Faraday complexity in this region arising from Sh2-216 breaking the diffuse emission into background and foreground components, with differing Faraday rotation, and thus the RM values in this region should be interpreted with caution.
 The bottom panels of Figure~\ref{fig:linear_fits} show the polarization angle as a function of $\lambda^2$ for the GMIMS-HBN 1280-1750~MHz coverage (not available for the DRAO ST data).
-In the bottom panel of Figure~\ref{fig:linear_fits}a, the overall slope of the GMIMS-HBN polarization angle versus $\lambda^2$ does not agree with the slope over the 35-MHz bandwidth, meaning that the narrower frequency range is picking up a localized trend in the broader spectrum.
+In the bottom panel of Figure~\ref{fig:linear_fits}a, the overall slope of the GMIMS-HBN polarization angle versus $\lambda^2$ does not agree with the slope over the 35~MHz bandwidth, meaning that the narrower frequency range is picking up a localized trend in the broader spectrum.
+Although in this case the broader GMIMS-HBN spectrum does not indicate Faraday complexity, the addition of an interferometric component could also change the spectral profile.
 This is a limitation of the current experiment and highlights the importance of \textit{broadband} diffuse emission interferometric data in future surveys.